flonatel/statsd-cpp/README.md

 Some [performance tests](doc/PerformanceEtsyStatsd.md) were done with the original [etsy statsd](https://github.com/etsy/statsd/).

+The result here: when you have clients which send out every small statistics event in an own UDP packet, this implementation is not fast / reliable enough.
+Depending on the tests drop rates from nearly 90% to more then 98% could be seen.

+Tests with other languages were done (Python and C++).
+These tests just send out / receive UDP packets without any computation.
 See the [performance document](doc/PerformanceTests.md) for performance results sending and receiving UDP packets.

+This lowers the drop rate: here drop rates between 0% and 70% were measured.
+This is better than the original Javascript based implementation - but still not good.

 # Requirements #